-Ever wish you knew up front what God’s will is going to be for the rest of your life?
+Ever wish you could know God’s will for your life, right up front?
+No more wishing or guessing about what the Lord might want for the rest of your life?
 Wouldn’t it make things easier if we knew exactly what God wanted us to do?
+Great news!
 The Bible says there are ways we can discover what that is.
-One of those ways is found in how we communicate with God.
+It’s not really too complicated, and the principles about finding God’s will are something you’ve probably known most of your life.
+To begin, let’s talk about how we communicate with God.

 Finding the Secret

-Do you usually spend your prayer time asking God to help with someone else’s health issues or perhaps current events?
-Interesting, then, that when Jesus taught about prayer he began by talking more about God’s authority and God’s will.
+Do you usually spend your prayer time asking God to help with personal needs, someone else’s health issues, or perhaps current events?
+Interesting, then, that when Jesus taught about prayer he started by remembering God’s authority and the proper perspective on God’s will.
 Maybe that’s a good place for us to start as well… “This, then, is how you should pray: “‘Our Father in heaven, hallowed be your name; your kingdom come, Your will be done, on earth as it is in heaven.”
 (Matthew 6:9-10, NIV)

 In the Lord’s Prayer (or the “Our Father” prayer), Jesus encouraged us to ask for God’s will to be done “on earth as it is in heaven”.
 What would that look like?
 How would your daily life be different if God’s will were fully accomplished here on earth?
 What is God’s will for YOUR life, and how do you know what it is?